simonw/paginate-json/README.md

 Currently works against APIs that use the HTTP Link header for pagination.
 The GitHub API is [the most obvious example](https://developer.github.com/v3/guides/traversing-with-pagination/).

-    $ paginate-json --help
     Usage: paginate-json [OPTIONS] URL

       Fetch paginated JSON from a URL

     Options:
       --version        Show the version and exit.
       --nl             Output newline-delimited JSON
       --jq TEXT        jq transformation to run on each page --accept TEXT    Accept header to send
-      --sleep INT    Seconds to delay between requests --help         Show this message and exit.
+      --sleep INTEGER  Seconds to delay between requests --silent         Don't show progress on stderr
+      --help           Show this message and exit.

 The `--jq` option only works if you install the optional pyjq dependency.